 We presented a poster on preclinical studies with an oral formulation of PL-8177 at the 2018 Keystone Symposia on “The Resolution of Inflammation in Health and Disease” held March 24-28, 2018.
 The poster is here.
 The data demonstrates that the oral formulation protected PL-8177 from degradation in the stomach and small intestine, and delivered PL-8177 to the large intestine and colon over an extended period.
 In addition, orally administered PL-8177 had a significant effect on resolving inflammation in a rat bowel inflammation model.

 PL-8177 has demonstrated efficacy in preclinical models for autoimmune uveitis, inflammatory bowel disease and nephritis.
 Preclinical animal studies show PL-8177 suppresses the physiologic activity of inflammatory challenges, resulting in the reduction of a number of inflammatory cytokines.

-We have another synthetic peptide we developed, with the code name PL-8331, which is selective for both the melanocortin receptor-1 and melanocortin receptor-5.
-This peptide is under preclinical evaluation in ocular inflammatory models, and if results are favorable, anticipate filing an Investigational New Drug Application and initiating clinical trials for the treatment of dry eye disease in the second half of calendar year 2019.
+We have another synthetic peptide we developed, with the code name PL-9643, which is selective for multiple melanocortin receptors, including the melanocortin receptor-1 and melanocortin receptor-5.
+This peptide is under preclinical evaluation in ocular inflammatory models including dry eye, and if results are favorable, we anticipate filing an Investigational New Drug Application for the treatment of dry eye disease in the fourth quarter of calendar year 2019.